 Super Nintendo World Tips

-Here’s how to make the best of your time inside Super Nintendo World at Universal Studios Japan!
+Here’s how to maximize your time inside Super Nintendo World at Universal Studios Japan!

 - To guarantee you’ll experience Super Nintendo World, buy an ExpressPass with a timed entry.